konantian/Craftsmanship-101/twelve-factors.md

 2. **requirements.txt** managed by pip which used to list all python libraries.
 3. Gemfile managed by Bundler.

-- Furthermore, it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system.
+- Furthermore, it uses a **dependency isolation** tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system.

 **Examples**
 1. **Virtualenv** can be used to isolated all dependencies for a python program.
 2. Npm creates a special directory **"node_modules"** to achieve dependency isolation.

-- No matter what the tool chain, dependency declaration and isolation must always be used together.
+- No matter what the tool chain, dependency declaration and isolation must always be **used together**.

 **Examples**
 1. **requirements.txt** and **virtualenv** are always used together.